To master the Ivy style like no other, discover our Americana Saga in three parts with:

 The gray flannel suit

-We saw in the previous article (dedicated to the sack suit) that the gray flannel suit had a great place in the Ivy wardrobe.
+We saw in the previous article (dedicated to the sack suit) that the gray flannel suit had a nice place in the Ivy wardrobe.
 We also saw that its status was quite ambiguous because it expresses a certain conformism, even though the Ivy style claims to free itself from it.

 The beige cotton suit